-For the 2017-2018 influenza season, MHSAL has been allotted the quadrivalent inactivated vaccines (QIV), Fluzone® Quadrivalent (Sanofi Pasteur) and FluLaval Tetra® (GlaxoSmithKline), and the quadrivalent live attenuated influenza vaccine (QLAIV) FluMist® Quadrivalent (AstraZeneca), as part of the province's Publicly-Funded Seasonal Influenza Immunization Program.
+For the 2018-2019 influenza season, MHSAL has been allotted the quadrivalent inactivated vaccines (QIV), Fluzone® Quadrivalent (Sanofi Pasteur) and FluLaval Tetra® (GlaxoSmithKline), and the quadrivalent live attenuated influenza vaccine (QLAIV), FluMist® Quadrivalent (AstraZeneca), as part of the province's Publicly-Funded Seasonal Influenza Immunization Program.

-This year, a new seasonal influenza vaccine, Fluzone® High-Dose, is offered to people 65 years of age or older that are living in long-term care facilities (LTCF) in Manitoba.
+Fluzone® High-Dose (Sanofi Pasteur), is being offered again to people 65 years of age or older that are living in long-term care facilities (LTCF) in Manitoba, including chronic care residents.
+Clients in interim/transitional care beds, respite care clients, and new or unimmunized residents admitted to a LTCF during the flu season are also eligible.
 This vaccine is a trivalent inactivated vaccine (TIV) and contains four times the amount of influenza virus antigen per strain compared to the standard-dose influenza vaccine.
 Therefore, this vaccine is expected to provide better protection against seasonal influenza than the standard-dose vaccine.